The Great Mouse Detective: Legacy

 Basil and Professor Ratigan were characters to meet-and-greet at the Disney Parks, until both were retired after 2004.

 In the television series Darkwing Duck, a little statue of Basil opened the secret passage to Darkwing's hidden base.
 Some of the characters from the film have recurring cameo appearances in the television series House of Mouse.

 Professor Ratigan is one of the villains with a main focus in the anthology film Once Upon a Halloween.
 He is also one of the villains present in the board game Disney Villainous.

 Basil of Baker Street appears as a playable character in the video game Disney Heroes: Battle Mode.

-Like many other Walt Disney Animation Studios characters, Basil, Ratigan, Dawson, and Olivia have cameo appearances in the short film Once Upon a Studio.
+Like many other Walt Disney Animation Studios characters, the characters of the film have cameo appearances in the short film Once Upon a Studio.

 Additionally, in honor of Mickey Mouse's 75th anniversary, was planned a film under the title The Search for Mickey Mouse in which Mickey gets kidnapped by unknown forces, forcing Minnie Mouse to enlist Basil of Baker Street to investigate his disappearance.
 However, the project was cancelled after it suffered script problems.

 In 2022, Rapunzel's Tangled Adventure, Monsters at Work and Wish alumni Tom Caulfield revealed that he, Bill Motz, and Bob Roth pitched a crossover series featuring The Rescuers and The Great Mouse Detective at Disney Television Animation.
 The series would have featured the descendant of Basil working at a modern version of the Rescue Aid Society.
 According to Caulfield, the project was scrapped due the release of the Chip 'n Dale: Rescue Rangers film.